 Providing Legal Services with Good Humor

-I am a trial lawyer representing victims of employment discrimination, civil rights violations (wrongful arrests, wrongful prosecutions and police brutality), and neglectful or dishonest lawyers (legal malpractice, gross overcharges and other misdeeds).
+I identify as a trial lawyer rather than a litigator.
+I represent victims of employment discrimination, civil rights violations (wrongful arrests, wrongful prosecutions and police brutality), and neglectful or dishonest lawyers (legal malpractice, gross overcharges and other misdeeds).
 Since 1994, I have represented hundreds of individuals in these areas against some of the biggest corporations and biggest law firms, as well as agencies of the City and State of New York.
 You can see the results and publicity that I have obtained in many of my cases on my Victories page.
-I have come to a point in my career now that I am frequently asked to give educational sessions to lawyers on various issues pertaining to trial practice, such as opening statements, punitive damages and LGBT discrimination.
+I have come to a point in my career now that I am asked to give educational sessions to lawyers on various issues pertaining to trial practice, such as opening statements, punitive damages; I have also spoken on LGBTQ discrimination generally, and spoke to Brooklyn College journalism students about police misconduct against transgender men and women.

-I received my law degree from New York University in 1993, and was honored at that school to be selected as a member of Law Review.
-My undergraduate degree in history I received from Northwestern University, where I also participated in intercollegiate debate.
+I got my law degree from NYU in 1993, and was honored there to be elected to Law Review.
+My undergraduate degree in history I received from Northwestern University, where I participated in intercollegiate debate.
 After law school, I worked at the litigation department at a fine and large law firm, Weil, Gotshal and Manges, LLP.
 Then, yearning for more, I left Weil and saw the other side of the legal world at the Legal Aid Society, where I made frequent appearances before Judge Judith Scheindlin, aka "Judge Judy."
 I got her reversed on appeal just after she left the bench.
 Matter of Efrain R., 228 A.D.2d 303 (First Dept.1996).
-Owing to my desire for freedom, after Legal Aid, I struck out on my own, and I have never (well, rarely) looked back.
+Mostly owing to my curiosity and desire for freedom, after a stint at Legal Aid, I struck out on my own, and I have never (well, rarely) looked back.

 In 2003, I wanted to learn what lawyers rarely learn in law school, if in their careers: how to be a great trial lawyer.
-I then applied and was honored to be selected to attend The Trial Lawyer's College, an intensive three-week seminar in DuBois, Wyoming for experienced plaintiff's attorneys run by the eminent trial lawyer Gerry Spence.
+I then applied and was honored to be selected to attend The Trial Lawyer's College, a three-week seminar, followed by graduate programs, in DuBois, Wyoming for experienced plaintiff's attorneys run by the eminent trial lawyer Gerry Spence.
 I've also attended lawyers' trial-practice programs at the National Criminal Defense College and the Upright Citizen's Brigade Theatre.In 2012, and on through 2014, I have been nominated by my peers in the legal profession to be named a "SuperLawyer."
 (There are over 160,000 lawyers in New York State, and less than 6,000 are named SuperLawyers.)

 My teacher, Gerry Spence, with me in 2003